 In the morning, we gathered all of our leftovers and the ones in the free section to compose a filling breakfast before going to visit the city.
 I particularly loved all the different clocks there and the mural in the café.
 Also, the man who helped us to check out gave us some great recommendations for what to see in Aberdeen, which was very nice of him.

 To summarize, Hostelling Scotland remains full of surprises.
-All of their hostels areunique and they all come with their very own personality and charm.
-It was very enjoyable to feel like living a complete new experience every time.
+All of their hostels are unique and they all come with their very own personality and charm.
+We really enjoyed feeling like we were living a complete new experience each time.
 Their staff are warm and welcoming and always there to help with questions about tourism and sightseeing.
-The facilities and linens were always clean and easy to use, with murals and bright colours adding character, and to be honest we felt at home instantly!
+Everything was always clean and easy to use, with murals and bright colours adding character, and to be honest we felt at home instantly!
 The hostels weren’t far from the city centre, and always located in a nice area.
 It was great to be able to use the same company all around the country – it made the travel planning so much easier!

 Stay tuned for our next video on Hostelling Scotland!”